This is a brief guide, primarily about housing, transit and food in Korea.

 This information is from Nov.
 2025, and Koreans move fast.
 Some of it may become outdated.

-Booking a hotel in Seoul is less important than some places, as many different Regions of Seoul are connected by subway.
+Where you book a hotel in Seoul is less important than some places, as different regions of Seoul are connected by subway.
 Most foreigners will end up reserving around Myeong-Dong:

 Most Koreans do not suggest going to this area though, since many restaurants are quite touristy.
 At the same time, it’s easier to reserve foreign hotels in this area, and it is fairly well connected.
 The prices for hotels will be much higher.